-The lacrimal glands supply the eyes with moisture: they produce lacrimal fluid which lays like a film on the cornea.
+The lacrimal glands supply the eyes with moisture: they produce lacrimal fluid which lays like a film on the eye.
 The tear film supplies the cornea with nutrients and also contains immune cells which render potential pathogens harmless.
-Eventually, foreign bodies are washed out.
-The hormonal changes during the menopause cause the lacrimal glands to produce less fluid.
+Foreign bodies, too, are washed out.
+The hormonal changes during the menopause may cause the lacrimal glands to produce less fluid.
 The remaining quantity of fluid is no longer enough to lubricate the eye sufficiently.
 Moreover, the composition of the tear film can change such that it breaks up more quickly.
 The eyes dry out.

 Tips when suffering from dry eyes during the menopause